Do you need a CFO or Controller?

 - Quarterly and annual financial statements and working papers

-- Design and monitor internal controls
+- Evaluation, improvement, and documentation of internal controls

 - GST and PST compliance